-(c) To focus on our core businesses
+(c) To focus on long term growth

-As a long-term business strategy, the Group intends to focus on its core businesses of the distribution and trading of pharmaceutical products and the provision of marketing and promotion services in respect of pharmaceutical products in the PRC through reallocating its resources to the future development of the core businesses.
-The Group may consider the possibility of disposing of the business or assets in respect of its non-core business currently held by the Group in the coming future.
+As a long-term business strategy, the Group intends to focus on its businesses of the distribution and trading of pharmaceutical products and the provision of marketing and promotion services in respect of pharmaceutical products in the PRC through reallocating its resources to the future development of the core businesses.
+Besides, the Group will continue to seek potential merger and acquisition opportunities to bring higher return for its shareholders.